nvnt16/cryptolist/README.md

 sudo apt-get install git
 ```

-Traverse to the ChanChain repository and install dependencies:
+Traverse to the CryptoList repository and install dependencies:
 ```
 npm install
 ```